 All other breaches (Moderate and Major) must be referred to the Academic Integrity Officer or Dean of Graduate Studies, who will then investigate as an allegation of academic misconduct, and determine penalties and/or orders in a fair and equitable manner and in accordance with the Rules, Academic Integrity Procedures and these Guidelines.

-The marker will not mark the task or release any feedback to the student.
-Marks and feedback, along with any penalties or interventions applied by the Academic Integrity Officer or Dean of Graduate Studies, will then be finalised and released to the student by the Unit Assessor at the conclusion of the investigation.
-The Investigative Guide included at the end of these Guidelines provides guidance regarding investigating academic integrity breaches and allegations of academic misconduct.
+The marker will not mark the task but must release any feedback to the student. , Any penalties or educative interventions applied by the Academic Integrity Officer or Dean of Graduate Studies, will be notified to the student officially from the AIMS via a Determination Notice.
+The AIMS will then instruct the Unit Assessor to update the marks for the student based on the Determination Notice.